New Advanced Engineering Centre at Exeter College

 - State-of-the-art virtual welding facility

 The next generation of engineers will be trained at the centre, a UK-leading facility in Further Education.
 This £3 million ambitious project is part funded by HPTA Capital as part of the Heart of the South West Local Enterprise Partnership (HotSW LEP) from its Growth Deal with Government, to develop projects that benefit the local area and economy.
-The project is part of the college’s long-term commitment to develop STEM (Science, Engineering, Technology and Maths) subjects.
+The project is part of the college’s long-term commitment to develop STEM (Science, Technology, Engineering and Maths) subjects.

 The extension is required to support an expansion in the college’s broad range of courses in Engineering, Aerospace and Automotive; providing industry-led teaching spaces, workshops and laboratories for both practical and academic learning.